 Uralla Shire Council is governed by a popularly elected Mayor and eight elected Councillors, all of whom have various duties when it comes to serving our community on Council.
 Together, the Mayor and Councillors comprise the governing body of Council.

-The roles and duties of the Mayor and Councillors are set out in Chapters 9 and 11 of the Local Government Act 1993.
+The roles and duties of the Mayor and Councillors are set out in sections 226 and 232 of the NSW Local Government Act 1993.

 - Be the leader of the council and a leader in the local community,

 - Advance community cohesion and promote civic awareness,

 - Be the principal member and spokesperson of the governing body, including representing the views of the council as to its local priorities,

 - Exercise, in cases of necessity, the policy-making functions of the governing body of the council between meetings of the council,